wantor-stack/SQL/README.md

 # SQL
 ## SQL Repository

-### Created for my resumes, exercises and projects that I've been using SQL and Databases.
+### Created for my resumes, exercises and projects using SQL and Databases.